1719pankaj/code2context/CONTRIBUTING.md

 2. `Documentation.md` for detailed functionality changes
 3. Comments in the code for implementation details
 4. This `CONTRIBUTING.md` file if contribution process changes
+5. Include information about GUI-specific changes if applicable